u-keiya/album_maker/ai_chat_log.md

 - next, write sequence diagram. please use mermaid.
 - Let's move on to API specification refinement.
 - Let's proceed to the detailed design of the database schema.

+## 作業
+read definitions folder to understand this project. check github issues #~~ and work on it.